0ldMate/ProjectModular/README.md

 # What is ProjectModular?
     ProjectModular is a set of scripts written in PowerShell that was created to automate basic sysadmin/support jobs.
     It was designed to be a super user friendly experience for those who do not have a lot of PowerShell experience.
     To do that, most variables call back to a central file that can be edited after download.
-    This project is still being improved.

 # Who can use ProjectModular?
     ProjectModular has been written so that anyone (with or without PowerShell knowledge) could pick it up,